-- Federal Direct Subsidized Loans originated before July 1, 2012, interest is deferred while the borrower is enrolled at least half-time, during grace periods and periods of deferment.
+- Federal Direct Subsidized Loan interest is deferred while the borrower is enrolled at least half-time, during grace periods and periods of deferment.

 There is a lot to consider when it comes to repaying federal student loans.
 Understanding the details of repayment can go a long way in your financial planning.
 Find out when your repayment begins, how to make a payment, repayment plan options and what to do if you have trouble making payments and much more.
 You can access your federal student loan information using the National Student Loan Data System (NSLDS).